 In this post, you’ll find an easy but delightful Italian eggplant pasta sauce recipe.
 A dish to make when you want to eat something simple, healthy, and packed with Italian flavor and aromas: the delicate bitter of eggplant, the juicy carefulness of tomatoes, the summery and persistent aroma of basil, and the fluid shrouding of olive oil.

-Wait for mid-summer or early fall to make this eggplant sauce, when both eggplants and cherry tomatoes are at their pick in flavor.
-You’ll need fresh basil, cause it exalts their characteristics: it contrasts the sharp of the eggplant peel and contributes with fragrance to the tomatoes’ sweetness.
+Wait for mid-summer or early fall to make this eggplant sauce, when both eggplant and cherry tomatoes are at their peak in flavor.
+You’ll need fresh basil because it contrasts the eggplant peel’s sharpness and donates fragrance to the tomatoes’ sweetness.
 Having a plant at hand would be the best.

 Italian eggplant pasta sauce

 - 7 oz pasta of your choice - 200 gr

 - 4-6 basil leaves